 4. Most dogs can “take” electric shocks or severe collar corrections as long as they are given without emotions from the owner.

 5. Physical corrections are necessary for high drive dogs in field sports or protection work because when these dogs are in drive they will not listen to anything else.

 Put 20 dog owners into a room, all who feel passionate about one of the above ten beliefs and ask them to try and “sway” the other guy, I promise you blood pressures will rise!

-Last week on my blog there was some controversy when some of the comments got “heated” (I suggest you not go back to look . . . seriously . . . life is too short . . . go and spend quality time with your dog rather than search back for those negative comments).
-But these disagreements got me thinking about how there is always an “us against them” when opinions do not align.
-I do not pretend to be innocent in all of this.
-I personally have seen an evolution to my own outlook where disagreements with others are concerned…it is all a journey and I really love where it is going.
+In fact, it’s a debated topic that I see come up often.
+And it got me thinking about how there is always an “us against them” when opinions do not align.
+I do not pretend to be innocent in all of this either.
+I personally have seen an evolution to my own outlook where disagreements with others are concerned… it is all a journey and I really love where it is going.